 Allow your wine to settle in an upright position for at least one day for younger wines and preferably as long as four days for wines older than 15 years.
 This gives the fine particles of sediment time to settle to the bottom of the bottle if you’ve been storing it horizontally.

 The traditional proper way to decant wine was using a candle under the neck of the bottle to see when sediment starts to pour out.
-That’s just too tricky and messy.
-The new proper way to decant wine is using a bright flashlight.
+That’s too tricky and messy for modern drinking habits.
+The new way to decant wine is using a bright flashlight.
 Shine the beam through the neck of the bottle as you gently and slowly pour from the bottle into the decanter.
 Stop when you begin to see particles or cloudiness.
 You should have less than an ounce or two left with sediment which is discarded.
 An easier method uses a funnel with a very fine screen to filter out all but the smallest sediment particles which will most likely remain in the decanter.
 The sediment in wine occurs naturally as wine ages and molecules of color and tannins precipitate from the wine.
 This sediment is harmless but gives wine an undesirable cloudy appearance and could add unpleasant bitter flavors and grittiness.

-So whether its to filter out sediment or to open up a young wine, or simply to serve your wine with elegance, there’s an art to decanting and IWA has a great selection of decanters to help you decant in style.
+Whether its to filter out sediment or to open up a young wine, or simply to serve your wine with elegance, there’s an art to decanting and IWA has a great selection of decanters to help you decant in style.